photocyte/ms2_graph/README.md

 * Numpy
 * Pandas
 * NetworkX
+* Python 2.7 (not tested to work with Python 3)

 ## Usage

-Use -h or --help on the command line to for usage instructions.
+Use "python ./ms2_graph -h" or "python ./ms2_graph --help" on the command line to for usage instructions.

 ## Contributing